artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 })
 ```

-This file consolidates the two parts
+This file consolidates the two steps of merging and then stitching:

 ```diff
 export const mergeSchemas = async () => {